rescrv/libmacaroons/README.md

 Although it's always possible to satisfy a caveat within a macaroon by providing it directly to the verifier, doing so can be quite tedious.
 Consider the caveat on access time embedded within Alice's macaroon.
-While an authorization routine could provide the exact caveat ``time < 2015-01-01T00:00'', doing so would require inspecting the macaroon before building the verifier.
+While an authorization routine could provide the exact caveat 'time < 2015-01-01T00:00', doing so would require inspecting the macaroon before building the verifier.
 Just like using MD5 to hash passwords, inspecting a macaroon's structure to build a verifier for it is considered to be very bad practice, and should be violently demonized in Hacker News discussions with vague, slightly inaccurate allusions to pbkdf2.

 So how can we tell our verifier that the caveat on access time is satisfied?
-We could provide many exact caveats of the form ``time < YYYY-mm-ddTHH:MM'', but this reeks of inefficiency.
+We could provide many exact caveats of the form 'time < YYYY-mm-ddTHH:MM', but this reeks of inefficiency.
 The second technique for satisfying caveats provides a more general solution.

-Called ``general caveats'', the second technique for informing the verifier that a caveat is satisfied allows for expressive caveats.
+Called 'general caveats', the second technique for informing the verifier that a caveat is satisfied allows for expressive caveats.
 Whereas exact caveats are checked by simple byte-wise equality, general caveats are checked using an application-provided callback that returns true if and only if the caveat is